 Head to the West End for Mining & More

 Take a trip to the west end of the county to the towns of Negaunee and Ishpeming.
-Located in Negaunee, the Iron Ore Heritage Museum is an incredible educational resource highlighting one of the main industries of the area, the mining of iron ore!
-Photos of miners, deep mine shafts, vintage mine cars and more share an in-depth look of the people who shaped the area long ago.
+Located in Negaunee, the Michigan Iron Industry Museum is an incredible educational resource highlighting one of the leading industries of the area, the mining of iron ore!
+Photos of miners, deep mine shafts, vintage mine cars, and more share an in-depth look of the people who shaped the area long ago.

-Check out the Marquette Maritime Museum on Lakeshore Drive in Marquette.
-Located right next to Marquette Harbor Lighthouse, the maritime museum highlights nautical themed artifacts, pictures, and stories of the shipping industry on Lake Superior.
-Learn all about Lake Superior shipwrecks and ghost stories, and then take a guided tour of the Marquette Harbor Lighthouse.
-The view from atop the lighthouse is absolutely breathtaking!
+Check out the Marquette Maritime Museum on Lakeshore Blvd., and nearby Lower and Upper Harbor Ore Docks.
+Located right next to Marquette Harbor Lighthouse, the maritime museum highlights nautical-themed artifacts, pictures, and stories of the shipping industry on Lake Superior.
+Learn about Lake Superior shipwrecks and ghost stories, then take a guided tour of the city's iconic lighthouse.
+The view from atop is absolutely breathtaking!